matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

 ```
 {
-  "prime": N,
-  "generator": g,
+  "group": "selected group",
+  "hash": "H",
+  "hash_iterations": i,
   "salt": s,
   "server_value": B,
   "auth_id": "12345"
 }
 ```
-Here N is the prime and g is the generator of the SRP group. s is the stored salt for the user as supplied in the `POST`, B is the public server value, and auth_id is the id of this authentication flow, can by any unique random string, used for the server to keep track of the authentication flow.
+The client looks up N (the prime) and g (the generator) of the selected SRP group as sent by the server, `H` is the has algorithm used with `i` iterations. s is the stored salt for the user as supplied during registration, B is the public server value, and auth_id is the id of this authentication flow, can be any unique random string, used for the server to keep track of the authentication flow.

 the server calculates B as: